Chart Color Schemes

 Pittsworth has a typical household mix, with a higher-than-average median household size

 Family households account for 74.8% of all households, including 31.0% couples with children, 32.4% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 25.2%, with lone person households at 23.3% and group households comprising 1.8%.
+Non-family households make up the remaining 25.2%, with lone person households at 23.3% and group households comprising 1.8%.
 The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households